Quinnipiac University emphasizes integrity as one of its guiding principles.

 Academic Judicial Procedures for Student Violations

-Students, faculty and staff must report any violation, including minor unintentional violations, directly to the director of academic integrity on the report form (see the Academic Integrity MyQ site).
+Students, faculty and staff must report any violation, including minor unintentional violations, directly to the coordinator of academic integrity on the report form (see the Academic Integrity MyQ site).
 Once a report of an alleged academic integrity violation has been filed, the case will be considered according to the procedures set forth in this Academic Integrity Policy.
 All members of the university community are expected to follow this policy and to use its procedures.

 Should it be necessary to invoke the academic judicial procedures during the January term, a Summer session or when circumstances require operation via a distance learning platform, every effort will be made to assemble the necessary committees from the academic integrity board from the preceding academic year.
-Should that prove impossible due to absences from campus, however, a designee of or the vice president of academic innovation & effectiveness and a designee of or the director of academic integrity have joint authority to assemble the necessary committees.
+Should that prove impossible due to absences from campus, however, a designee of or the vice president of academic innovation & effectiveness and a designee of or the coordinator of academic integrity have joint authority to assemble the necessary committees.
 They should make every attempt to maintain the same ratio of faculty, staff and student representation described in this policy.

 A. Parties